raganwald/raganwald.github.com/_posts/2026-02-15-nuralagus-rex.md

 > “A linked list is a sequence of nodes that contain two fields: data, and a link to the next node.
 The last node is linked to a terminator used to signify the end of the list.”--[Wikipedia](https://en.wikipedia.org/wiki/Linked_list)

-Here is one common way to diagram a linked list:
+Here is one way to diagram a linked list:

 <div class="mermaid">
   graph LR